wikicite/kukulu/kukulu.md

 * A [rule language]

-An feature possible on each level is the optionl support of [annotations].
+Additional features that can be used on each level include optional [annotations].

 ## Limitations